RUFUS H. NIMS, AIA (1913-2005)

 1938 - The R. S. Matthews House, 506 Dogwood Drive, Chapel Hill NC.
 Thomas Cooper was too busy to take the project on and gave the work to Nims, then a draftsman.
 It would become the first ranch-style house in town, an island of modern design in a sea of colonial revivals.
 The living room is triangular, and each room of the house has an outside door, said to be because the first owner had claustrophobia.
 Sold to Josephine Pritchard in 1940.
 Sold to Catherine Peele in 1941.
 Sold to Agnes Lepper in 1951.
 Sold to Elizabeth Williams in 1979.
 Sold to Terry Hudgins in 1990, after which Dail Dixon did renovations.
 As of 2013 still owned by Terry Hudgins.
 Photo by Julie Hollenbeck.

-1946 - Bay Harbor Island, Miami.
+1946 - Bay Harbor Island, Miami FL.
 Two islands being constructed by Howard Kane, developer.
 Elaborate apartment house plans.
 Opened September 1946.
 Status unknown.

 1948 - The House of the Future Development, South 20th Avenue and Wiley Street, Hollywood FL.
 Twenty homes.
 Interiors by George Farkas.
 Example house: 2019 Wiley Street.